genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

     * using the `cn` attribute (Common Name)
     * using the `sAMAccountName` in Windows
 * `bypassLoginInternalAuth` this is a boolean flag that prevents internal authorisation checks on login
-* `onLoginSuccess` this is a function which is invoked on a successful LDAP login: for example, it allows you to insert a user into the db when it exists in LDAP but not the database.
+* `onLoginSuccess` this is a function which is invoked on a successful LDAP login: for example, it allows you to insert a user into the database when it exists in LDAP but not the database.
 * `useTLS` this is a boolean value indicating whether or not to use TLS encryption on the connection to the remote LDAP server.

 For more information about the various authentication types, see the [Authentication overview](../../../server/access-control/authentication-overview/).